fbpx

 Before commencing the procedure, we thoroughly disinfect the patient’s entire face.
 Next the patient receives anesthetic eye drops, his eyelids are immobilized throughout the procedure by retractors.
 All of this is completely painless.
 During the procedure, the patient is asked to look at a blinking light above him.

-In the first phase of the procedure, the surgeon manually removes the upper corneal cell layer, known as the epithelium (or flap).
-In newer generation of treatments (i.e. LASIK or Femto- LASIK) the flap is only folded, and not completely removed.
+In the first phase of the procedure, the surgeon manually removes the upper cell layer of the cornea, or epithelium.
+In newer-generation treatments (e.g., LASIK or Femto-LASIK, the epithelium is only folded rather than completely removed).

-The last phase of the laser vision correction procedure is eye protection with soft contact lenses with high oxygen permeability.
-They are removed 2-4 days later by the surgeon
+The final phase of the laser vision correction procedure involves protecting the eyes with soft contact lenses with high oxygen permeability.
+They are removed after 2-4 days by a surgeon.

 Important information